alleswe2k/Minesweeper/README.md

-To playe just downlaod the "dist" folder and run the "main.exe" file
+To play the game just downlaod the "dist" folder and run the "main.exe" file